 - Some focus on the dollar value of exports per worker is warranted and these data are provided for the U.S. as a whole.
 These industries may present opportunities for high dollar value exports, which can lead to higher wages for workers.

 Bollinger, Christopher R. and Jenniges, Derrick, "Export Strength and Opportunities for Kentucky Industries" (2012).
 CBER Research Report.
-Paper 20.
+20.